seikamoomoo/CS11-capstone/scrum-report.md

 We got our project landing page and our project evaluation presentation both done very quickly.
 We started putting the materials together quite a bit sooner than before.
 We created an in person scanning demo video that is short and concise and finally scanned a large classroom to demonstrate our pipeline.

+## Sprint 8: Project Closeout and Handoff

+### Sprint Goal
+Clean up our working user-interface using qml / pyqt, connect our now functional Unreal Engine Plugin to our UI in progress.
+Wrap up materials for our project evaluation presentation coming on 5 / 14 / 2021, prepare materials and online portal for our senior project showcase expo.
+This also includes practicing for the expo.
+We want to get the UI to a point where it looks more visually appealing.

+### Product Log
+Clean up user-interface\
+Unreal model and world save integration\

+### Scrum Record
+##### Accomplishments
+- We sent out the project evaluation presentation agenda
+- We got the MetaShape script operational
+- We gave the UI the capability of launching the Unreal Demo executable
+- Completed Project evaluation presentation slides

+#### Concerns
+- None at this moment.

+#### Roadblocks
+- None at this moment.

+### Sprint Review
+Our team has accomplished quite a lot in the past few weeks.
+We have our UI in a state where it can launch the Unreal Engine Demo, we have gotten our MetaShape script correctly making meshes and textures now!
+This means that the user can simply install MetaShape and simply use our script that our UI invokes and have that be that.
+We have been chewing away at getting our materials for our presentation done and set, however we will be ready by the time the presentation occurs.
+We are ready to continue development as needed for the expo.
+Our project is in a state we are quite happy with.